-In partnership with The Department of Neurosurgery, the one-year Neuroplastic and Reconstructive Surgery fellowship seeks to train future academic leaders in adult craniomaxillofacial and neuro-cranial reconstruction.
+In partnership with both the Department of Plastic and Reconstructive Surgery and the Department of Neurosurgery, a one-year neuroplastic and reconstructive surgery fellowship trains future academic leaders in adult craniomaxillofacial and neurocranial reconstruction.
 We are proud to report that this fellowship is the nation’s first-ever surgical fellowship concentrating on combined training related to neuroplastic and reconstructive surgery.
-As such, the fellowship opportunity is available to all physicians who have completed an ACGME-approved residency in either plastic surgery, neurosurgery or otolaryngology, with one available position open per year.
+The fellowship opportunity is available to all physicians who have completed a residency in plastic surgery approved by the Accreditation Council for Graduate Medical Education, with one available position per year.

-The fellowship’s clinical focus will be centered on treating adult patients suffering from injury, deformity, tumors and/or trauma to their face or skull region, through the Multidisciplinary Adult Cranioplasty Center (MACC).
-Fellows will obtain instructor appointments through the Johns Hopkins University School of Medicine and will work alongside experts in various fields including neurosurgery, plastic surgery, hematology, infectious disease, medical neuro-oncology, physical medicine and rehabilitation, radiation neuro-oncology, and head and neck surgery.
-The program also includes a translational research focus on computer-assisted surgery and robot-assisted surgery developments, in collaboration with the Johns Hopkins University Applied Physics Laboratory (site director – Mehran Armand, PhD) and the Walter Reed National Military Medical Center (site director – Peter Liacouras, Ph.D.).
-Successful completion will result in a fellowship graduation certificate signed by both the Department of Neurosurgery and Department of Plastic and Reconstructive Surgery.Play Video:
+The fellowship’s clinical focus is centered on treating adult patients suffering from injury, deformity, tumors and/or trauma to their face or skull region, through Neuroplastic Surgery.
+Fellows obtain instructor appointments through the Johns Hopkins University School of Medicine and work alongside experts in various fields including neurosurgery, plastic surgery, hematology, infectious disease, medical neuro-oncology, physical medicine and rehabilitation, radiation neuro-oncology, and head and neck surgery.
+The program also includes a translational research component with focus on various aspects of adult cranial reconstruction, including computer-assisted surgery and robot-assisted surgery developments, in collaboration with the Johns Hopkins University (JHU) Applied Physics Laboratory (site director: Mehran Armand, Ph.D.) and the Walter Reed National Military Medical Center (site director: Peter Liacouras, Ph.D.).
+Successful completion results in a fellowship graduation certificate signed by both the Department of Neurosurgery and Department of Plastic and Reconstructive Surgery.Play Video:

 Johns Hopkins Multidisciplinary Adult Cranioplasty Center | Q&A

 Judy Huang, M.D., and Chad Gordon, D.O., discuss a new cranioplasty surgery that can repair the look of indents to the skull after brain surgery, a service offered by the Multidisciplinary Adult Cranioplasty Center.
-Learn more at hopkinsmedicine.org/macc.

-How to apply
+How to Apply